GenerateConclusions/Case_Study_One/README.md

 **RECOMMENDATIONS:**

-Since members ride more on the weekends, we can offer a weekend deal to members.
+1. Since members ride more on the weekends, we can offer a weekend deal to members.
 Such as a discounted rate.
-Casual riders tend to ride more than members so we can offer a membership app that tracks member’s rides and allows for them to easily post them in the app or on social media.
+2. Casual riders tend to ride more than members so we can offer a membership app that tracks member’s rides and allows them to easily post them in the app or on social media.
 This will motivate members and potential members.